aknodell/nhlScrapeR/shift_corrections.md

 - 2016020693
 	- Extend all TOR players whose shift ends at 2820 to end at 2821
 	- All TOR players who shift starts at 2820 start at 2821 instead
+- 2016020609
+	- Extend all NJD players whose shift ends at 3539 to end at 3540
+	- All NJD players who shift starts at 3539 start at 3540 instead
 - 2016020511
 	- Add Khudobin, Krug, McQuaid, Pastrnak, and Bergeron's firs shift of second period
 - 2016020421